A Popular FLEXIBLE Warm Neutral: Benjamin Moore Ballet White

-Have you been searching for the perfect paint colour?
-Have you been scouring Pinterest and countless decorating magazines looking for that 1 special colour that makes your heart POUND with excitement?
+Have you been scouring Pinterest looking for that one special colour that makes your heart POUND with excitement?
 Let me save you some time and stress and introduce you to Benjamin Moore’s Ballet White.

 What are the undertones of Ballet White?

-BTW – If you aren’t following me on Pinterest – you should be (says me)
+BTW – If you aren’t following me on Pinterest already, I’d love to see you there!

-Ballet White is a great choice for an exterior as the intense natural light really makes ALL of the aspects of Ballet White (yellow/cream/beige/gray) recede and it just acts like a light neutral colour with no dominant personality or colour shining through.
+Ballet White is a great choice for an exterior as natural light really makes ALL of the aspects of Ballet White (yellow-cream-beige-gray) recede so that it generally looks like a soft, light, neutral colour with no dominant personality or colour shining through.
 If you have a south-facing home you could expect to see a BIT more warmth.

 See the before and afters here: A Stunning Exterior Makeover – Painted Brick and More